top of page

 Taking photos of the northern lights in winter can be very rewarding

-Best photo gear for overall preparation, lenses, configuration, and filters
+Best photo gear for a landscape photography tour in Iceland, lenses, configuration, and filters

 Sigöldugljúfur